AdlerFarHorizons/GpsDevices/software/CopernicusTerm/README.md

 send any data if it has no valid fix.
 The unit is normally configured to report the last fix if power has been cycled.

-**NOTE:** Because of SoftwareSerial limitations, the output may not keep up with the data stream from the Copernicus.
-The baud rate limit is set based on writing commands successfully to configure the device, not to display data correctly.
+**NOTE:** Because of AltSoftSerial limitations, the output may not keep up with the data stream from the Copernicus.
+The baud rate limit is set for writing commands successfully to configure the device, not to display data correctly.
 That's the job of the platform where the device is going to be installed.
-If you want to check the acquisition and performance, configure it for less output data.
+If you want to check the acquisition and general performance, configure it for less output data.

 Typing a colon (:) will toggle between data display and command modes.